-I've been photographing the San Fernando Groundwater Reclamation (SFGR) project in North Hollywood since the beginning, when it was just dirt.
-But until recently, I wasn't quite sure what the project was exactly.
+I've been photographing the San Fernando Valley Groundwater Remediation (SFGR) project in North Hollywood since the beginning of the project, when it was just dirt.
+But until recently, I wasn't quite sure what the project was.
 That's why I was so surprised and thrilled to see my image in the Los Angeles Daily News in an article about the Tujunga Well Field Response Action Treatment Facility!
-It was fascinating to read about the project, which aims to reduce Los Angeles' reliance on imported water (something we always seem to have to never have enough of) by providing up to 87,000 acre-feet of drinkable water annually, enough for over 261,000 households.
+It was fascinating to read about the SFGR project, which aims to reduce Los Angeles' reliance on imported water (something we always seem to never have enough of) by providing up to 87,000 acre-feet of drinkable water annually, enough for over 261,000 households.

 To see the original article, click here